Master Media Innovation

 - Final graduation project

 The Master Media Innovation is a one-year, full-time programme.
-The total study load is 60 ECTS.
-With one ECTS being equivalent to 28 hours of study, this means that the programme has a study load of approximately 40 hours per week.
+The total study load is 60 ECTS credits.
+With 1 ECTS credit being equivalent to 28 hours of study, this means that the programme has a study load of approximately 40 hours per week.

 We offer you a small-scale study environment, as the number of students involved in this master is limited.
 The programme coordinator is always available to help you with day-to-day issues.
 Additionally, if you wish to discuss personal problems that may be affecting your life as a student, you can turn to the student counsellor.